shopstack-projects/shopstack-security-hmac/README.md

 boolean result = new HmacVerifier(sharedSecret).apply(hmac, message);

 if (!result) {
-    // Request message could not be authenticated.
+    // Shopify message could not be verified.
 }
 ```

-#### Remove the HMAC query parameter.

-In cases where the Shopify HTTP request provides a HMAC in a `hmac` query parameter instead of in a
-`X-Shopify-Hmac-Sha256` header, you will need to exclude the `hmac` query parameter from the constructed message body
-before you can verify the HMAC.
-This is documented [here](https://shopify.dev/apps/auth/oauth#remove-the-hmac).

 ### Generate a HMAC